- Renovations vary from small DIY projects to major remodels. They can help increase property value and make homes more appealing to future buyers.

 Of course, the good old credit card can come in handy when it comes to paying for home renovations.

-If you’re not planning to spend tens of thousands, and you feel like you can pay back your renovations costs as they come, credit cards might be the way to go.
+If you’re not planning to spend tens of thousands, and you feel like you can pay back your renovation costs as they come, credit cards might be the way to go.

 Common downsides to credit cards are their typically small windows in which to pay off accrued debt.
 Generally speaking, the balance of a credit card needs to be paid off monthly or within a 55-day interest-free period or you might face interest payments or other fees.